platformsh/platformsh-docs/src/languages/nodejs/_index.md

    }
    ```

-   > **Note:**
-   >
+   {{< note >}}
-   > If using the `pm2` process manager to start your application, it is recommended that you do so directly in `web.commands.start` as described above, rather than by calling a separate script the contains that command.
+  If using the `pm2` process manager to start your application, it is recommended that you do so directly in `web.commands.start` as described above, rather than by calling a separate script the contains that command.
 Calling `pm2 start` at `web.commands.start` from within a script, even with the `--no-daemon` flag, has been found to daemonize itself and block other processes (such as backups) with continuous respawns.
+   {{< /note >}}

 4. Create any Read/Write mounts.
 The root file system is read only.
 You must explicitly describe writable mounts.
 In (3) we set the home of the process manager to `/app/run` so this needs to be writable.